 NAT: Have you done the 4 Deserts Grand Slam?
 Or one of the 4 Deserts?

 SAM: I have completed a 4 Deserts race – the Gobi March – and I loved it.
-The opportunity to run / hike free at your own pace on a marked course with checkpoints every 10kms full of excited and encouraging volunteer and medical teams is priceless.
-Then when you get to camp all you have to do is eat, sleep, stretch, recover and chat to interesting people from all the around the world.
+The opportunity to run / hike free at your own pace on a marked course with checkpoints every 10kms full of excited and encouraging volunteer and medical teams are priceless.
+Then when you get to camp all you have to do is eat, sleep, stretch, recover and chat with interesting people from all around the world.

 NAT: Do you anticipate the series to grow beyond 4 Deserts?

 SAM: We already have the 4 Deserts race PLUS the Racing The Planet race which moves to a new location each year.
 We have ideas for new formats but for now, we are focusing on the core five races that we know and love.